act-rules/act-rules.github.io/pages/design/test-cases.md

 - `svg` that fails the rule
 - some other element that is inapplicable

-Providing these test cases ensures that an implementor that correctly tests `img` elements, but passes every `svg` element can be identified as a partial implementation, and one where it fails all `svg` elements is identified as an inconsistent implementation.
+Providing these test cases ensures that an implementer that correctly tests `img` elements, but passes every `svg` element can be identified as a partial implementation, and one where it fails all `svg` elements is identified as an inconsistent implementation.

 ## One Thing At A Time